 Simply put, planned gifts are vital to a nonprofit’s success.
 As a category, these kinds of gifts are the biggest ones that nonprofits receive, and they can go a long way in ensuring the future success of the organization.
 When nonprofit managers are less focused on maintaining funding and covering long-term overhead costs, they are better able to pursue mission-related programs.

 If you know you want planned giving to be part of your life, the first step is to think about what is most important to you.
 Once you have an idea of the people and organizations that you want to support, you can begin assessing what impact you want to have with your gift to them.

 At this point, it may be a good idea to discuss your thoughts with a trusted financial advisor who can evaluate your current and expected future assets to help you craft a planned giving strategy.
 Only you can decide where your assets go and how much of them you want to gift, but an advisor can assist in detailing the options that you have and how your decisions will impact your overall financial situation.
 They can help you navigate charitable gift annuities, IRA distributions, and any other kind of planned giving options you have in mind.

 Morris Financial Concepts can walk you through the entire planned giving process.
-To learn more about planned giving, legacy planning, wealth management, or other financial services, contact our team of financial advisors today.
+To learn more about planned giving, legacy planning, wealth management, personal money management, or other financial services, contact our team of financial advisors today.